July 2, 2020 – Parish Update Message

 May 22, 2020 – Parish Update Message

 Bishop Parkes has given permission to begin week-end Masses next week-end, May 30-31, as we celebrate the Feast of Pentecost.

 PLEASE NOTE that for the month of June the Mass schedule will be changed.

 - Church Hours: The church will continue to be open Monday thru Friday 8:00 AM until 12 Noon.

 - Adoration of the Blessed Sacrament: Tuesday after Mass till 12 Noon.
-No Benediction until further notice.
+Benediction at 12:00 PM.

 - Confessions: Saturday 2:30 PM -3:30 PM in the Sacristy.
 On Saturday the church will be open from 2:00 PM until after the evening Mass.

 - Sunday Masses: 8:00 AM, 10:00 AM, 12:00 PM